vitormarquesgithub/home-page/README.md

 ## Usage

-You can edit the `index.html` and `styles.css` files to modify the content and design of the homepage.
+You can edit the `index.html`, `style.css` and `script.js` files to modify the content and design of the homepage.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.